 “Feeding a high-quality, highly digestible diet is sufficient for most dogs that will be more active during summer months,” Dr. Brookshire says.
 “If a dog is already eating a high-quality dog food and will only be running 2 miles or so daily, no change in diet should be necessary.”

-- Start with short, low-intensity workouts: If your dog isn’t in good shape or if he has been sedentary all winter, start slow and gradually increase the distance, time and intensity of exercise.
-This approach will safely strengthen your dog’s muscles, increase his aerobic capacity and help him lose weight, while allowing the paw pads to adapt to outdoor surfaces.
+- Start with short, low-intensity workouts: If your dog isn’t in good shape or if they have been sedentary all winter, start slow and gradually increase the distance, time and intensity of exercise.
+This approach will safely strengthen your dog’s muscles, increase their aerobic capacity and help them lose weight, while allowing the paw pads to adapt to outdoor surfaces.
 Remember, if you feel stiff and sore after jumping into an aggressive workout after being sedentary all winter, your dog will likely feel sore, too.

 - Pay attention to your dog during exercise: Dogs have many subtle ways of telling us they’re tired, hot or uncomfortable.
-Your dog may lag behind, stop or sit down during activities to show he’s getting tired and needs to rest.
-While dogs naturally pant when exercising, if you think your dog is panting too much, chances are he needs a break or may be overheating.
+Your dog may lag behind, stop or sit down during activities to show they are getting tired and needs to rest.
+While dogs naturally pant when exercising, if you think your dog is panting too much, chances are they need a break or may be overheating.

 According to Small Animal Clinical Nutrition, 75 to 80 percent of the energy used by a dog’s muscles during exercise is changed into heat, which must be removed from the body.
 Dogs release most of this heat by panting.
 During very intense exercise or activities in hot weather, the heat produced exceeds the ability of the respiratory tract (panting) to lose heat, increasing body temperature.
 While dogs can tolerate a few degrees of increased body temperature for a short period, prolonged heat stress can be dangerous.
 That’s why it’s so important to closely monitor your dog during summertime activities.